AkramBoktor/Refactoring-Improving-The-Desgin-Martin-Fowler-/README.md

 . one of the prime features of object is encapsulation - hidding internal details from the reset of the world .
 Encapsulation often come with delegation .

+12 - Refused Bequest
+Subclasses get to inherit the methods and data of their parents . but what if they don't want or need what are given ? they are given all theses great gifts and pic just a few to play with .
+So you need to create new sibling class and use **Push Down Method** and **Push Down Fields** to push all unused methods to the sibling .